Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: RHHI Applications in NR

 \subsection{Motor Assessment}

 Assessing patient impairment levels is crucial in rehabilitation \cite{riener2006human, longatelli2023instrumented}.
 A thorough evaluation must capture four domains: pathology, impairment, participation, and contextual factors \cite{wade2001research}.
 When such information is recorded in a standardized, well-structured format, this enriches insight into the rehabilitation process, streamlines data sharing and reuse, and ultimately delivers more cost- and time-efficient care \cite{berenspohler2021common}.
-Assessing physiological changes (Box 1) in the brain or spinal cord to understand motor recovery can be time-consuming and is often not feasible in many clinics.
-Therefore, higher-level impairments such as muscle weakness, spasticity, and motor coordination are often evaluated and used as markers for recovery.
+Assessing physiological changes {(Box \ref{box:physSign})} in the brain or spinal cord to understand motor recovery is often not clinically feasible.
+Therefore, proxies such as muscle weakness, spasticity, and motor coordination are often evaluated and used as markers for recovery.
 Functional task scales, such as the 9-hole peg test and Box \& Blocks, offer valuable information about a person’s ability to perform daily activities \cite{stucki2007international}.
 Because these metrics can change over time, continuous monitoring is crucial to adapt therapy to patient needs.

 Combining the quantitative precision of robotic devices with the personalized insights of manual assessments through RHHI enables a comprehensive and adaptive evaluation approach.
 An innovative RHHI example is the “Beam-Me-In” strategy presented by Baur \textit{et al.} \cite{baur2019beam}.
 Here, a therapist and patient are connected through exoskeleton robots, enabling therapists to directly perceive patient limitations (e.g., muscle tone, range of motion).
 This embodied experience provides therapists with a more accurate understanding of patient impairments compared to traditional observation alone.
 RHHI simultaneously quantifies joint kinematics and interaction forces, enhancing the precision of impairment assessments and treatment adjustments.
-At the same time, the therapist can design assessment movements in real time, informed by clinically relevant parameters---such as perceived effort, fatigue, or pain---that are difficult to quantify objectively.
+At the same time, the therapist can design assessment movements in real time, informed by clinically relevant parameters---such as perceived effort, fatigue, or pain---that are difficult to quantify objectively. {Box. \ref{box:physSign} visualize how physiological signals can complete the therapist assessment and allow a better understanding of the patient's impairment during HRRI.}